ArminJo/DigistumpArduino/README.md

 - Added Attiny support to usbconfig.h.
 - Added `Burn Bootloader Method` like in ATTinyCore.
 - Removed digistump-sam from repo.
+- ISR_NOBLOCK in millis interrupt only active for 16.5 MHz setting.
+- Improved DigiKeboard.h and keylayouts.h.

 ### Version 1.7.2
 - Updated examples and added warnings for CDC examples.